 In addition, we are also conducting clinical trials in therapeutic areas with which we have limited experience (for example, ALXN1840 (WTX101), a therapy for Wilson's disease), Factor D small molecules, and with technology platforms with which we also have limited experience (for example, humanized monoclonal antibody that inhibits the interaction of FcRn with Immunoglobulin G (IgG) and IgG immune complexes).
+Further, we plan to initiate a Phase II clinical trial for ALXN2040 in Geographic Atrophy (GA), which is our first clinical trial in opthalmology, an indication with which we have limited experience at Alexion.
+In addition, we intend to also initiate a proof of concept trial using a Factor D molecule, ALXN2050, in patients with various renal diseases.
+And we are pursuing trials to expand the label for ANDEXXA to treat additional acute care indications.
 Each of these clinical trials, and any other trial we commence, require significant financial expenses and operational resources, is subject to the risks highlighted above and the investments we have made in these technologies may not generate the expected returns.